DrChainsaw/NaiveNASlib.jl/README.md

 # Here we can assume that invertex name is unique in the whole graph or else we would have had to use the above way
 copyfun(s::String; cf) = s == name(invertex) ? "in changed" : s

 # Now supply copyfun when copying the graph.
-# I must admit that thinking about what this does makes me a bit dizzy, but I guess this is julias "types on the outside" system doing its job and I like it.
+# I must admit that thinking about what this does makes me a bit dizzy...
 namedgraph = copy(graph, copyfun)

 @test name.(vertices(namedgraph)) == ["in changed", "layer1", "layer2"]